Instructions to authors

 - Review articles

-- We do not accepts the submission of Case reports.
+- We do not accept the submission of Case reports.

 MANUSCRIPT FORMAT AND STRUCTURE